vandavey/sslmap/README.md

    4) Click the button labeled *Environment Variables*.
    5) In the *User variables* section, highlight *Path* and click *Edit*.
    6) Click the *New* button in the *Edit environment variable* window.
-   7) Type the filepath to the parent directory that containing the executable.
+   7) Type the filepath of the parent directory that contains the executable.
-   8) Click *OK* to save the update values.
+   8) Click *OK* to save the updated environment variables.
-   9) Click *OK* again to save changes to the local system registry.
+   9) Click *OK* again to write the changes to the system registry.

 3) Verify system environment path executable access.
     * Display the local [Nmap](https://nmap.org/download.html) version: